arrow icon

 There are some other noticeable features in React18 that you might want to check out by playing with the linked sandboxes from React’s official website.
 See useDeferredValue and startTransition with Suspense.

-The React Native core team is committed to offer support for the 3 latest versions of React Native (you can check the support policy here) and the React core team plans new features built on the concurrent rendering engine.
-It’s important to not stay behind, as the cost of paying the tech debt, will get higher in time.
-It’s worth calling out that React Native is no different to any other software project in this regard.
+The React Native core team is committed to offer support for the 3 latest versions of React Native (you can check the support policy) and the React core team plans new features built on the concurrent rendering engine.
+It’s important to not stay behind as the cost of paying the tech debt will get higher with time.
+It’s worth pointing out that React Native is no different from any other software project in this regard.
 Not updating dependencies may not only cause your team to spend more time on this task when it’s unavoidable.
 It can also expose your app to security vulnerabilities already patched in the upstream.

-The React Native team has dedicated capacity to help the community solve their app and library problems regarding new architecture adoption in close cooperation.
-Although it’s not stable yet, it’s worth considering starting to plan your migration early on, so you can identify the problems and blockers that your app may be facing.
-2023 is the best time to try it, evaluate, ask for support, and give feedback.
+The React Native team has the dedicated capacity to help the community solve their app and library problems regarding new architecture adoption in close cooperation.
+Although it's not stable yet, it's worth trying out in your app today.
+Especially considering that since React Native v0.72 the Interop Layer exists which allows running most of the old architecture components with apps that enabled the New Architecture.

 Need help with performance?
 Give us a shout!